k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ###  createFlowsFromTemplates Flow Logic

 The **createFlowsFromTemplates.flow** executes the inner flows listed below (A-D).
-These inner flows generate the load and delete flows.
-The LU source table names must be identical to the table names in the target environment in order to generate the load and delete flows with the correct table names:
+These inner flows generate the load and delete flows in the input LU.
+The LU source table names must be identical to the table names in the target environment in order to generate the load and delete flows with the correct table names.

+Note that the **input LU must be deployed to Fabric debug before running the createFlowsFromTemplates.flow**.

 **A. Create a LOAD flow per table**